damanic/Lemonstand-V1__Installer/readme.md

 ## Install

-- Pull the repo into your webserver directory
+- Pull the repo or download a release ZIP: https://github.com/damanic/Lemonstand-V1__Installer/releases
-- Run install.php
+- From your webserver directory run install.php
 - Follow the steps
 - After install be sure to run a system update to apply all the security patches, bug fixes and improvements.
 - It is also recommended you add a GITHUB API access token to the Update Center config, otherwise you may exceed API request limits.
 More info: https://github.com/damanic/ls1-module-updatecenter/blob/master/readme.md

-## Requirements
+## Licence Requirements

-- A Valid Lemonstand V1 Licence.
+- You will need a valid Lemonstand V1 Licence.
 - Get a trial licences from:  http://v1.lemonstand.com/freetrial/ (if security cert expired, ignore)
 - Trial licence can be upgraded to full once you have a login account